 TGbe editor: Please change the paragraph (The Link ID Bitmap subfield indicates the links…) in Clause 9.4.2.198 (TWT element) as follows:

-The Link ID Bitmap subfield indicates the links to which the TWT element sent by a STA affiliated with an MLD applies (see 35.3.24.2 (Individual TWT agreements)).
-A value of 1 in bit position i of the Link ID Bitmap subfield indicates that the TWT element sent by a STA affiliated with an MLD applies to the link identified by link ID i.
-A value of 0 in bit position i of the Link ID Bitmap subfield indicates that the TWT element sent by a STA affiliated with an MLD does not apply to the link identified by link ID i.
+The Link ID Bitmap subfield indicates the links to which an individual or broadcast TWT parameter set contained in the TWT element sent by a STA affiliated with an MLD applies (see 35.3.24.2 (Individual TWT agreements), 35.3.24.3 (Broadcast TWT operation)).
+A value of 1 in bit position i of the Link ID Bitmap subfield indicates that the TWT parameter set in the TWT element sent by a STA affiliated with an MLD applies to the link identified by link ID i.
+A value of 0 in bit position i of the Link ID Bitmap subfield indicates that the TWT parameter set in the TWT element sent by a STA affiliated with an MLD does not apply to the link identified by link ID i.

 TGbe editor: Please add the following paragraph in clause 9.4.2.198 (TWT element) after the 9th paragraph (The Link ID Bitmap field..)